227 (TV series): Series syndication

 NBC aired daytime reruns of 227 from September 1989 to July 1990.
 The show went into syndication in the fall of 1990.
-It has previously aired on cable's BET, TV One, TV Land, Centric, UP (formerly GMC), Encore Black, OWN and Logo and The Grio.
+It has previously aired on cable's BET, TV One, TV Land, Centric, UP (formerly GMC), Encore Black, OWN, Logo and The Grio.

 In January 2017, the series began airing on digital subchannel Antenna TV, which continued until September 2021, when it began airing on sister network Rewind TV upon its launch.
-It moved back to Antenna on May 26, 2025, currently airing weeknights at 6pm ET and Saturdays at 10pm ET.
+It moved back to Antenna on May 26, 2025, currently airing weeknights at 4 a.m.
+ET.
+Rewind also brung the show back to their lineup whilst staying on Antenna, airing it weeknights at 7 p.m.
+ET and Saturdays from 6 to 8 a.m.
+ET.

 The show is owned and distributed by Sony Pictures Television.

 In Canada, 227 is available online, broadcast, and on demand by CTV.

 The series became available to stream on Amazon Prime Video on July 15, 2021 and on Hulu on May 23, 2022.

 Home media

 On September 28, 2004, Columbia TriStar Home Entertainment released the complete first season of 227 on DVD in Region 1.

 On February 7, 2017, Mill Creek Entertainment re-released the first season on DVD in Region 1.